cloudnativetrainings/trainings/advanced_operations_of_kubernetes_with_kubeone/08_optimize-workers/README.md

 curl https://app-ext.$DNS_ZONE.loodse.training
 ```

-Now you see the app is not reachable anymore, as now compute worker nodes are available:
+Now you see the app is not reachable anymore, as no compute worker nodes are available:

 ```text
 curl: (7) Failed to connect to app-ext.YOUR_DNS_ZONE.loodse.training port 443: Connection refused